ProgPrak-Native-App/react-native-app/README.md

 ## 🎉 Latest Release
 The latest Expo release is available on the default Expo release-channel [here](https://expo.dev/@progprak_kopfsachen/kopfsachen?release-channel=default).

-You can also scan the QR-code with the Expo Go app on your phone:
+You can also scan the QR code with the Expo Go app on your phone:

 <img alt="Expo QR" src="https://qr.expo.dev/expo-go?owner=progprak_kopfsachen&slug=kopfsachen&releaseChannel=default" width="200" height="200">